bps-github7/Class_Generator/documentation/README.md

 `<p:(package1 / package2 > package3 (package1) : ...)>`

-This is only nessecary if it is ambiguous which package a contained package belongs to

 If the containing package can be assumed based on position, then this syntax is not needed.

 ### A multiple-inheritance packaging-inline